bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 OSINT Methods for Image Investigations.
 A detailed overview of 22 image tools for investigative imaging: search engines, location finders, photo forensics, and more: https://redteamrecipe.com/osint-methods-for-image-investigations

+All text in NYC.
+Interesting example of a text search service for inscriptions on the walls of Brooklyn.
+It is a pity that there is no such service for all cities of the world (Overpass Turbo only allows to find a small portion): http://alltext.nyc

 Secret Files Exposed: How to Find Hidden Documents on the Web.
 A short Guide by Nina Maelainine on how to search for sensitive files using Google and analyse their metadata: https://medium.com/@ninamaelainine/curiosity-got-you-heres-how-to-find-hidden-docs-online-0a7d0f1e8397